 As we begin to gain traction in our neighborhood — Jefferson County and west metro — and accordingly, our trade increases, our greatest challenge is to keep our careful attention on the quality of our work.
 It’s the same for any brand of business — maintaining a high level of quality and customer satisfaction as the business progresses.
 It is our taste and texture that keeps our friends coming back for more and we certainly wish to keep those smiles happening.

-Thank you for enjoying our toffee and we look forward to meeting you!
+And finally, Thank YOU for ENJOYING our toffee, SHARING our passion and we certainly look forward to meeting you and SMILING!